keriwarr/splitwise/README.md

 ## Documentation

-In order to know which parameters must or can be passed in to various methods, please refer to the original API documentation: http://dev.splitwise.com/dokuwiki/doku.php.
+In order to know which parameters must or can be passed into various methods, please refer to the original API documentation: http://dev.splitwise.com/dokuwiki/doku.php.

 ### `new Splitwise(options)`

-To the constructor you must pass in a `consumerKey` and a `consumerSecret`.
+To the constructor, you must pass in a `consumerKey` and a `consumerSecret`.

 You may optionally pass in the following parameters: `groupID`, `userID`, `expenseID`, and `friendID`.
 They will be used by default for basic CRUD operations if you do not specify an ID.
 For example: